-While most state prison systems currently comply with PREA standards or are working towards compliance,230 the PREA rule allows for "case-by-case determinations."231 While "serious consideration" might be given to a "transgender or intersex inmate's own views[,]" a prison system might still assign housing based on its own perception of an "inmate's health and safety ... [and] management and security problems."232 The management and safety factors might permit prison systems to justify denying gender-confirming institutional assignments by emphasizing their interest in administrability or in addressing the privacy concerns of incarcerated cis-women.233 For example, on May 11, 2018, the BOP's Transgender Offender Manual restricted a previously expansive transgender housing policy, explicitly singling out "biological sex" as the initial determination for the assessment, whereas the previous policy recommended housing by gender identity where appropriate.234 The update made clear that assigning transgender and intersex prisoners to federal prisons in conformity with gender
+While most state prison systems currently comply with PREA standards or are working towards compliance, 231 the PREA rule allows for "case-by-case" determinations.
+232 While "serious consideration" might be given to a "transgender or intersex inmate's own views," a prison system might still assign housing based on its own perception of an "inmate's health and safety . . . [and] management and security problems."
+233 The management and safety factors might permit prison systems to justify denying gender-confirming institutional assignments by emphasizing their interest in administrability or in addressing the privacy concerns of incarcerated cisgender women.
+234